Frequently Asked Questions About H-1B Visas

 For example, if you spend a month each year outside the U.S., after six years, you can recapture those six months to gain additional H-1B time.
 Your employer also can pursue an immigrant visa (green card) on your behalf, and you will become eligible for additional H-1B status once certain milestones are reached in the green card process.
 Additionally, if you spend one year outside the U.S., your six-year clock will restart.
 The exact possibilities depend on your specific situation and should be reviewed with an immigration attorney.

 Question: How do I know when my H-1B visa is expiring?

 Answer: The H-1B visa stamp in your passport contains your H-1B visa expiration date.
-If you are asking when your H-1B "status" expires (i.e. the period you may remain in the U.S.), however, be sure to look at the white Form I-94 entry/exit card that was placed in your passport when you entered the U.S. The I-94 shows the date you last entered the U.S. and the date by which you must either leave or file a request to extend your status.
-If you entered the U.S. after May 2013 (when Form I-94 was automated), you may have not received a paper card.
-If this applies to you, you can access Form I-94 on the U.S. Customs & Border Protection website.
+If you are asking when your H-1B "status" expires (i.e. the period you may remain in the U.S.), however, be sure to look at your I-94 arrival/departure record.
+The I-94 shows the date you last entered the U.S. and the date by which you must either leave or file a request to extend your status.
+An I-94 card was placed in your passport when you entered the U.S. if you arrived prior to May 2013.
+If you entered the U.S. after May 2013 (when Form I-94 was automated) by air or sea, you may have not received a paper card.
+If you don't have a paper I-94, you can access your I-94 on the U.S. Customs & Border Protection I-94 website.
 Also, the officer should have made a handwritten annotation in your passport for your visa class (H-1B) and date your status expires.

 Question: How soon before my H-1B status expires can my employer renew it?